Below I will list the supplies and steps on how to make a DIY Just Add Magic Cookbook. I also include a free JAM cookbook design file.

 9- Add ~42 plastic page protectors to the maroon binder and stuff them with the printed papers.

 10- Cut out these logos in Cricut design space and put them on the binders.
+Free Logo here:

 That’s it!
 These books cost me about $5.00 each which was within my budget for our party favors.

-I’ll be posting about the spice jars soon, those cost a few dollars each.
+Here is a tutorial on how to make Just Add Magic Spice Jars, those cost a few dollars each.
 This party was a little more expensive than most I do (I try to stick to under $150 per party) but because my daughter waited an additional 6 months (until COVID restrictions settled down in our area), I celebrated by spending a bit more than normal.

 I hope this tutorial was helpful in how to make a DIY Just Add Magic Cookbook.